Napa Valley Family Preserving Land and Native Oak Trees from Sprawl

 Greenbelt Alliance’s signature At Risk is the definitive research on the Bay Area’s farms, ranches, and natural areas at risk of being lost forever to sprawl development.
 In an effort to bring these lands to the public view, we have real life stories told by the dedicated local residents who fight to keep them free from sprawl.

 Napa County has led the region on protecting agricultural land, especially for its famous grapes; however, the success of the wine industry itself may now be putting land at risk.

 Today, 10,071 acres of natural areas and agricultural land in Napa County are at risk of development; of these, only 747 are at high risk, likely to be developed in the next 10 years.
-Napa County has the least land at risk of any Bay Area county, in part because it requires a two-thirds popular vote to take land out of agricultural use.
+Napa County has the region’s least at-risk land, in part because it requires a vote of the people to take land out of agricultural use.
 But since our last report in 2012, despite little change in high-risk land, the county’s land at medium risk has increased by 3,500 acres or sixty percent.

 “I felt like the Lone Ranger out there.
 We were the ones keeping the city from coming over the hill.”
 Jo Ann Truchard and her family have been growing wine grapes for 40 years, in a long love affair with Napa, and with farming.
 For almost as long, they’ve been leading the fight against development on the hill, just north of their vineyard, that separates the city of Napa from the surrounding countryside.